WebOrigami/docs/src/content/language/syntax.md

 tree/with/path/to/something
 ```

 The head of the path, like `tree` here, is resolved as a reference.
-If that returns a tree, it will be traversed using the remaining keys "with", "path", "to", and "something".
+If that returns a treelike object, it will be traversed using the remaining keys "with", "path", "to", and "something".
+Treelike objects include object literals and hierarchical data in JSON and YAML files:

 ```console
 $ ori greetings.yaml